About

 Wild Wings of Hope was conceived after the passing of artist Ed Harrison’s father, transforming personal grief into a creative exploration of interconnectedness and hope.

-On the anniversary of his dad’s passing, the family scattered his ashes in the garden—and on that very same day, the swallows returned from migration, offering a powerful symbol of hope and renewed connection to his dad, who always found so much joy in their return.
+On the anniversary of his father’s passing, the family scattered his ashes in the garden.
+That same day, the swallows returned from their migration across Africa, becoming a powerful symbol of continuity and renewed connection to someone who had always found such joy in their return.

 I immersed myself in the studio, drawing and cutting paper swallows.
 It became a way of navigating grief.